nextgraph-org/nextgraph-rs/sdk/js/examples/expense-tracker-discrete/README.md

-# NextGraph Expense Tracker Example with Graph/RDF documents
+# NextGraph Expense Tracker Example with Discrete (JSON) documents

-A complete example app demonstrating the **NextGraph RDF ORM SDK** with React, Vue, and Svelte frontends running side-by-side.
+A complete example app demonstrating the **NextGraph Discrete (json) ORM SDK** with React, Vue, and Svelte frontends running side-by-side.
 Changes made in one framework instantly sync to the others.
 All data is encrypted.
 Data types are generated from a SHEX schema.

 You can find the example app in separate repositories for Svelte, Vue, or React and with the Discrete (one-document JSON-based) ORM [in the docs](https://docs.nextgraph.org/en/framework/getting-started/).